Sum Swamp Math Game Review

 There are several hazard spaces on the board that will send you forward or backward depending on the result of a bonus roll & there are several shortcut spaces.
 Our favorite part of the game board is the “Endless Loop”, where you might want to be prepared to spend a fair amount of time.

-Sum Swamp is an excellent game to teach basic addition and subtraction, but even more so to practice mental math and speed drills.
+Basic math operations – Sum Swamp is an excellent game to teach basic addition and subtraction

 I know what you’re thinking!
 You’re thinking “But Meg, my kids already know how to add and subtract!”